folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 (Note the singular name of this component.)

-Some fields from the patron passed in via props, some controls for edit/delete and also a select toggle for batch operations.
+Displays a single patron.
+The fields themselves are passed in as React component properties.
+Controls are provided for viewing the full record, editing and deleting.
+There is also "selected" checkbox for batch operations.

 * Okapi data: none
 * Local state: toggle state indicating which records are to be affected by batch operations
-* Child components: perhaps some controls from the batch operation
+* Child components: perhaps controls for the record operations

 ### Display

-This displays a patron's profile
+This displays a patron's profile in detail, as opposed to the summary displayed by the **SearchResult** component.

-* Okapi data: detailed patron record for **:id** (R) that patron, their associated item records
+* Okapi data: detailed patron record for **:id** (R), their associated item records
 * Local state: none
-* Child components: **Holds**, **Loans**, **Blocks**
+* Child components: **Holds**, **Loans**, **Blocks** (and **Overdues** and **Fines**, but we don't discuss them here)

 #### Holds

-Part of the patron display and styled to fit therein, this component contains a list of the items that the patron has on hold along with a control to add new holds.
+This component is part of the patron display and styled to fit therein.
+It contains a list of the items that the patron has on hold, along with a control to add new holds.

-* Okapi data: Holds for this patron (CRD), associated Items (R)
+* Okapi data: Holds for this patron (CRD), associated items (R)
-* Local state: perhaps pagination? do people have that many holds? we can probably pull the whole list but use a control to display a subset with a scrollbar or something
+* Local state: probably none
 * Child components: **HoldBrief**

-Questions:
+> ISSUE: do we need to support pagination of holds? do people have
+> that many holds? we can probably pull the whole list but use a
+> control to display a subset with a scrollbar.

-* We'll need the title from the Item record but do we need anything from the Holdings here eg. maybe the barcode number of the specific instance?
+> ISSUE: we'll need the title from the Item record but do we need
+> anything from the Holdings here?
+Maybe the barcode number of the
+> specific instance?

 ##### HoldBrief

-Used to render a hold passed in through props, passed a reference to the mutator too so it can have a button to delete them.
+Used to render a hold passed in through properties.
+This component must be passed a reference to the mutator too it can have a button to delete them.

 * Okapi data: none
 * Local state: none